bu3alwa/dog-company/README.md

 - Create new home for Dog Company (DC).
 - Show that DC is not an Arma exclusive community but a group of gamers playing many things.
 - Have a minimum of 2 forums designs (Arma & Eve) plus and homepage to connect them.
-  - We may not have an EVE forum but a "Other games" forum.
+  - We may not have an EVE forum but a "Other Games" forum.
+  - Other Games (EVE, World of Tanks, Wargame, CoH2
 - Create a local blog for nova and friends
+- Link both phpBB

 Website Content and Design Requirements:
 - Homepage login via phpBB